Hildigund Neubert: Early life and education

-Because of her father's influential position in the church community she was accepted for admission to the "Extended Secondary School" in Erfurt when she was thirteen, and permitted to sit for the "Abitur" (school final exams) which she passed in 1979, and which under most circumstances would have opened the way for a university level education.
-The party was at the time trying to induce church leaders to follow the party line by extending "privileges" to the children of one or two of the most influential among them.
-However, Heino Falcke failed to come into line as the party officials had hoped, and Hildigund's younger brother - just one year her junior - was denied the same educational opportunities.
-She would herself have liked to study foreign languages, but her background meant that she would never be considered for any job that came with foreign travel privileges, so that there was no question of her being permitted to study foreign languages through the East German education system.
-Instead she redoubled the energy she devoted to her hobby, which was Music, hoping that this might provide a route to a fulfilling alternative profession.
-There was, of course, no question of becoming any sort of a "school musician", but the opportunities afforded by the church at Gnadau had already enabled her to become an accomplished musician, especially with regard to choir singing, and she passed the entrance exam for admission to the "Franz Liszt" Music Academy in Weimar.
+Because of her father's influential position in the church community she was accepted for admission to the Extended Secondary School in Erfurt when she was thirteen, and permitted to sit for the Abitur (school final exams), which she passed in 1979.
+She would have liked to study foreign languages, but her background meant that she would never be considered for any job that came with foreign travel privileges, so that there was no question of her being permitted to study foreign languages through the East German education system.
+Instead she focused on music, and she passed the entrance exam of the Franz Liszt Music Academy in Weimar.